-Passengers joining the helicopter from remote areas where mobile phones may not be available are required to carry a hard copy of their Vaccination Certificate and will be scanned by the pilot.
+Passengers joining the helicopter from remote areas where mobile phones may not be available are required to carry a hard copy of their My Vaccine Pass and this will be scanned by the pilot on pick-up.

 We cannot accept a purple vaccination card or vaccination confirmation letter as proof of vaccination status.

 Due to the inability to keep a 1-metre distance in between passengers in helicopters, we will not be able to fly unvaccinated customers across all levels of the Traffic Light System (including Green) from December 3 2021.

 All of our staff are fully vaccinated in line with government requirements.